This section has been designed to keep residents informed of major projects happening within the Shire. This allows residents to:

 Below is a listing of curent projects ongoing in the Shire.
 Please click on the relevant project to view more information on it.

-This Program is a partnership between the Government of Western Australia (through the Public Utilities Office), Western Power and the Shire of Kalamunda to improve amenity and security of power supply.
+This Program is a partnership between the Government of Western Australia (through the Public Utilities Office), Western Power and the City of Kalamunda to improve amenity and security of power supply.

 Part of the Cell Nine Works project - turning the drain along the Woodlupine Brook into a living stream.